Money Calculator

 TDS threshold₹40,000/yr per bank₹40,000/yr per bankNone (no TDS on equity MF)

-Tax efficiencyPoor for 30% bracketPoor for 30% bracketExcellent — LTCG lower than slab
+Tax efficiencyPoor for 30% bracketPoor for 30% bracketExcellent - flat 12.5% vs slab

-Goal in less than 1 year → FD or RD
+Goal in less than 1 year → FD or liquid debt fund

-For goals under 12 months, equity SIP is inappropriate — markets can fall 30–40% in a year and you can't afford to wait for recovery.
-Use FD if you have a lumpsum, or RD if building the corpus monthly.
-The goal: capital safety and predictability, not returns maximisation.
+For goals under 12 months, equity SIP is inappropriate - markets can fall 30–40% in a year and you can't wait for recovery.
+Use FD if you have a lumpsum, or a liquid/ultra-short debt fund for the highest returns with same-day redemption.
+Capital safety and predictability take priority over returns maximisation.

 📅

-1–3 year goal → FD/RD for capital safety, or hybrid approach
+1–3 year goal → FD or RD for capital safety

 For 1–3 year goals (home down payment, wedding fund, emergency corpus), FD/RD's guaranteed returns are appropriate.
-Some investors split: 70% FD/RD (guaranteed corpus) + 30% debt MF SIP (marginally higher return with low volatility).
-Pure equity SIP carries too much timing risk for sub-3-year goals.
+Some investors use a hybrid: 70% FD/RD for guaranteed corpus + 30% debt mutual fund SIP for marginally higher return.
+Pure equity SIP carries too much timing risk for sub-3-year fixed deadlines.

 ⚖️

-In this middle ground, a combination often works: SIP in balanced/hybrid mutual funds (equity + debt) captures some equity upside while limiting downside.
-Historically, 3-year rolling returns for diversified equity funds are positive in about 85% of cases — not certain enough for critical goals but reasonable for flexible ones.
+In this middle ground, a hybrid mutual fund SIP (equity + debt in a single fund) captures some equity upside while limiting downside volatility.
+Historically, 3-year rolling returns for diversified equity funds are positive in about 85% of cases - not certain enough for critical fixed deadlines but reasonable for flexible goals.

 📈